TnTech-ECE/F25_Team4_SmartGolfVisor/HUD_Detailed_Design.md

 ## Function of the Subsystem

-The **Heads-Up Display (HUD) subsystem** is responsible for presenting a clear and responsive graphical interface that allows the user to view key golf shot data metrics (ball speed, ball distance, launch angle, spin rate, and smash factor), along with shot direction and coaching suggestions while wearing the Smart Golf Visor.
+The **Heads-Up Display (HUD) subsystem** is responsible for presenting a clear and responsive graphical interface that allows the user to view key golf shot data metrics (ball speed, ball distance, launch angle, back spin, and side spin) and coaching suggestions while wearing the Smart Golf Visor.
 The subsystem integrates both hardware and software components to deliver real-time feedback with minimal delay, ensuring that the displayed information remains visually clear, stable, and responsive during use.

 ## Specifications and Constraints